Can a Pinched Nerve Cause Dizziness? Pinched Nerves in the Back

 Our Team Provides Individualized Spinal Care Consultations

 While there is some consistency across pinched nerve cases, no two people are likely to experience the symptoms through the same lens.
 The treatment plans we recommend for patients with pinched nerves are individualized.
 We work with you to learn more about your lifestyle, mobility, and desires for the future.
+For patients dealing with chronic neck pain, our individualized treatment plans can provide significant relief.

 Please schedule an Appointment With Our Professionals Today

+If you are experiencing neck pain and dizziness, don’t resign yourself to living with discomfort long-term.
+Instead, contact Orthopedic & Laser Spine Surgery.
+Our team of experienced professionals can assess your pain and prescribe an individualized treatment plan designed to suit your needs.
 We take our time when addressing your back pain.
 This way, we can ensure that you receive the comprehensive treatment you deserve.
-For more information about our services, schedule an appointment through our contact form or by calling (866) 646-5090.
+For more information about our services, schedule an appointment through our contact form or by calling 407-712-8789.

 Lets get in contact